Zacryl/Calculator/README.md

 that needs to be instantiated for different reason.
 And also it was a short time project.
 Goal with this project is to later develop it into a GUI driven calculator.

+I made this calculator with no research and purely based of my own thoughts.

 For now it has a few features like
 Adding two numbers together.
 Dividing two numbers.